-Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Measurement Difficulty: 3 Hard Learning Objective: 02-P3 Learning Objective: 02-C2 Topic: Financial Statements Topic: The Account and Its Analysis 142.
-At the end of its first month of operations, Michael's Consulting Services, Inc. reported net income of \$25,000.
+Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Measurement Difficulty: 3 Hard Learning Objective: 02-P3 Learning Objective: 02-C2 Topic: Financial Statements Topic: The Account and Its Analysis 161.
+At the end of its first month of operations, Michael's Consulting Services reported net income of \$25,000.
 They also had account balances of: Cash, \$18,000; Office Supplies, \$2,000 and Accounts Receivable \$10,000.
-The stockholders' total investment for this first month was \$5,000.
+The sole stockholder's total investment in exchange for common stock for this first month was \$5,000.
+There were no dividends in the first month.